Research ideas

 First milestone

-Define a minimal qudit fault-equivalence notion and test it on a tiny rewrite set.
+Define a tiny fault-equivalence notion and test it on a small rewrite set.

 Current focus Fit: advanced M2 or PhD Scope: deep